digiaonline/react-boilerplate/README.md

 ### Download and unpack

-Download the project as a zip archive and unpack it.
+Download the project as a zip archive, extract it and move it where you want.

 ```bash
 wget https://github.com/nordsoftware/react-boilerplate/archive/master.zip
 unzip master.zip
 mv react-boilerplate-master my-project
 ```

+**Protip:** You can also clone the project and remove the `.git` folder.

 ### Install dependencies